solana-foundation/developer-content/content/guides/games/store-sol-in-pda.md

 Now that the program is complete, let's build and deploy it using the Solana Playground!

-If you're new to the Solana Playground, start by creating a Playground Wallet and make sure you're connected to a Devnet endpoint.
+If you're new to the Solana Playground, start by creating a Playground wallet and make sure you're connected to a Devnet endpoint.
 Next, run `solana airdrop 2` until you have 6 SOL.
 Once you have enough SOL, build and deploy the program.